•To reduce the

 Jack Daniels is the most popular American spirit in the world.

 Ballantine's 30 years old considered to be one of the oldest and also one of the most expensive blends available.
+Ballantine's is the leading super-premium scotch in the world.

 Old Bushmill's can glory with the title 'The oldest licensed distillery in the world'.
 License to distill in 1608.
+Locke's Distillery claimes to be one of the oldest distilleries in the world.

 Dá Mhile is the first official organic whisky in the world.